Start date

 Entry requirements for this course are normally one of the following:

 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
-The minimum for IELTS is 7.0 overall with a minimum of 6.5 in writing and no element lower than 6.0, or equivalent.
-Read more about the University’s entry requirements for students outside of the UK on our Where are you from information pages.
+The minimum for IELTS is 6.0 overall with a minimum of 6.0 in writing and no element lower than 5.5, or equivalent, or Duolingo English certificate, score 105 or above.
+Read more about the University’s entry requirements for students outside of the UK on our International Entry Requirements page.
 If you have alternative qualifications or do not meet the IELTS requirement we also offer a range of Pre-Sessional English Programmes.

 Student support